Skip to Main Content

 What to Look for When Hiring a Production Partner in Romania

-Romania's growing popularity as a filming destination means the number of fixers and production service companies has increased.
-Not all offer the same quality.
+Here is the layout.
+Romania's growing popularity as a filming destination means the number of fixers and shoot service firms has increased.
+Not all give the same quality.
 Here are the criteria that matter most when selecting a fixer for a Romanian production.

-- ●Proven experience with productions of similar scale, format, and genre to yours — ask for a production list with recent credits
+• Proven experience with shoots of similar scale, format, and genre to yours — ask for a production list with recent credits

-- ●A registered Romanian business entity with production insurance, clear contracts, and the legal structure to handle crew payroll and rebate applications
+• A registered Romanian business entity with production insurance, clear contracts, and the legal structure to handle crew payroll and rebates applications

-- ●Fluent English and Romanian, with demonstrated ability to communicate complex production requirements in both directions
+• Fluent English and Romanian, with shown ability to communicate complex production needs in both directions

-- ●Verifiable references from international productions that you can contact directly
+• Verifiable references from global shoots that you can contact directly

-- ●Transparent, itemized pricing with no hidden fees — and a willingness to explain every line item
+• Transparent, itemized pricing with no hidden fees — and a willingness to explain each line item

 Evaluating Romanian Production Experience

-Romania's film industry has grown rapidly, which means some fixers have deep experience while others are relatively new.
-Ask specifically about the types of productions they have supported: a fixer experienced in documentary and factual work may not have the infrastructure for a large scripted production, and vice versa.
-Request recent credits and pay attention to scale — managing a three-person documentary crew is a fundamentally different challenge from coordinating a fifty-person unit across multiple Transylvanian locations.
-If your production involves the cash rebate, ask whether the fixer has successfully administered rebate claims and whether they can walk you through the CNC requirements.
+Romania's film industry has grown fast.
+This means some fixers have deep experience while others are relatively new.
+Ask specifically about the types of shoots they have supported: a fixer skilled in documentary and factual work may not have the infrastructure for a large scripted production, and vice versa.
+Request recent credits and pay attention to scale — managing a three-person documentary crew is a fundamentally different challenge from setting up a fifty-person unit across many Transylvanian locations.
+If your production involves the cash rebates, ask whether the fixer has successfully administered rebates claims and whether they can walk you through the CNC needs.

 Assessing Infrastructure and Professionalism

-A Romanian production service company handling international work should be a properly registered SRL (societate cu raspundere limitata — the Romanian equivalent of a limited company) with production liability insurance, employer registration for local crew hires, and the accounting infrastructure to manage rebate-compliant financial records.
-They should provide contracts in English, detailed budgets broken down by line item, and clear payment terms.
-Be cautious of operators who quote vaguely, cannot produce proof of insurance or registration, or are slow to respond during pre-production — these are reliable indicators of how they will perform under the pressure of a live production.
+A Romanian shoot service firm handling global work should be a well registered SRL (societate cu raspundere limitata — the Romanian equivalent of a tight firm) with production liability insurance, employer sign-ups for local crew hires, and the accounting infrastructure to manage rebates-compliant financial records.
+They should give contracts in English, detailed budgets broken down by line item, and clear payment terms.
+Be cautious of operators who quote vaguely, cannot produce proof of insurance or sign-ups, or are slow to respond during pre-production — these are reliable indicators of how they will perform under the pressure of a live production.

 Testing the Working Relationship

-The initial inquiry and quoting process tells you a great deal about a Romanian fixer.
-Do they ask detailed questions about your project before quoting, or do they throw out a number immediately?
-Do they volunteer information about Romanian-specific considerations you may not have anticipated — permit lead times, rebate eligibility requirements, seasonal weather in the Carpathians, local crew availability during peak summer season?
+The first inquiry and quoting process tells you a great deal about a Romanian fixer.
+Do they ask detailed questions about your project before quoting, or do they throw out a number at once?
+Do they helper info about Romanian-specific considerations you may not have expected — permit lead times, rebates eligibility needs, seasonal weather in the Carpathians, local crew availability during peak summer season?
 Do they flag potential problems honestly, or assure you that everything will be easy?
-The best fixers in Romania, as anywhere, are the ones who push back constructively — recommending better approaches, identifying risks early, and demonstrating that they are invested in the production's success rather than simply agreeing with whatever the client proposes.
+The best fixers in Romania, as anywhere, are the ones who push back constructively — recommending better ways, identifying risks early, and showing that they are invested in the production's success rather than simply agreeing with whatever the client proposes.

 ACT 07